 On the stage in that white outfit with the long red rose is the almighty Jimmy Page ripping through the guitar parts.
 Standing to Jimmy Page’s right is the ultimate rock God himself Robert Plant.
 Bonham is blasting away on the drums as John Paul Jones keeps it all together.
 And then one of the first mighty, majestic, magical moments of the night occurs.
 The band reaches the pinnacle of the intro and stops, Robert Plant steps forward and sings “I had A Dream.”
 Oh my God!
 I wonder how many people passed out at that moment?

-Of course there was the standard long solos from each of the three players in the band.
+Of course, there were the standard long solos from each of the three players in the band.
 Jimmy Page drove the crowd wild with the bow solo.
-John Bonham had his standard long drum solos that gave many people a chance to finally hit the bathrooms.
+John Bonham had his standard long drum solos that gave many people a chance to finally hit the bathrooms including the rest of the band.
 The same went for John Paul Jones’s solo.
 These long solos were common at concerts in the 1970s.
 It helped let everyone catch their breath, both fans and musicians.

 Led Zeppelin IV had only come out seven years before the concert.
 Just think about that!
 Half the socks in my dresser are older than seven years.
 The point is no one was sick of “Stairway To Heaven,” yet.
 In the 1970s, that song was still thought of as one of the greatest songs ever recorded.
 It may not have stood the test of time as well as many other Led Zeppelin classics, but that may be just because of sheer overplay of the song on the radio.
 Nonetheless, in the 1970s that song was huge!